Lego6245/sms.bingo/_posts/blog/patch4-0.md

 -   Pianta 1-4 -> Pinna 4,5: This is the classic “Pianta into Pinna” play.
 However, this goal does have counterplay with the below:
 -   Pianta 1-4 -> Bianco 1, Gelato 2: This should be faster than the above play, and with cards where Gelato is strong, is not unreasonable to consider.

 As this is the first new “category” goal we’ve had in a long time, we are keeping a close eye on this one.
-Our rationale for 4 and not 3 as hinted at before, is that 3 favors speedier players too heavily without the oppertunity for a slower player to work around it.
+Our rationale for 4 and not 3 as hinted at before, is that 3 favors speedier players too heavily without the opportunity for a slower player to work around it.

 ### 100 Coin Shine in an Episode 2 (Pool 15)